ekaterinasharay7/ekaterinasharay7/README.md

 <pre>
   *PP_labs - here you can find Java labs
-  *OSI_labs - here you can find Operation Systems Labs *Algorithms_labs - here you can find labs from course " Algorithms and Data Structure " BSU *e_sharay - repository with my CV
+  *OSI_labs - here you can find Operation Systems Labs *Algorithms - here you can find labs from course " Algorithms and Data Structure " BSU *e_sharay - repository with my CV
 </pre>